rust-lang/rfcs/text/0000-impl-enum.md

 ## Enums and traits

-Enums and Traits can both be used as trait arguments in the same way, but only one enum dependency is allowed.
+Enums and Traits can both be used as requirements for generic type arguments in the same way, but only one enum dependency is allowed.
 Else it may not be clear, how `match` works for this type.

 # Drawbacks
 [drawbacks]: #drawbacks